-The Australian Stumpy Tail Cattle Dog Breed
+Key Traits of Australian Stumpy Tail Cattle Breed

 The Australian stumpy tail cattle dog breed originated in Australia, thought to be around the beginning of the 19th century.
 As far as its ancestors are concerned, there are two schools of thought, but they have one thing in common; this dog has the dingo (a wild dog native to Australia) in its ancestry.
 It is the typical Australian short-tailed bovine.